amitsaha/amitsaha.github.io/content/golang-dissecting-listen-and-serve.rst

    404 page not found

 This is because, we haven't specified how our server should handle requests to GET the root ("/") - our first request or requests to GET the "/status" resource - our second request.
 Before we see how we could fix that, let's understand *how* the error message "404 page not found" is generated.

+The error message is generated from the function below in `src/net/http/server.go` specifically the `NotFoundHandler()` "handler" function:

+.. code-inclide: files/golang_http_server/snippet1.go
+    :lexer: golang

+We will discuss handlers shortly.
+First, let's consider the function signature of the above handler function: `func (mux *ServeMux) handler(host, path string) (h Handler, pattern string)`.
+This function is a method belonging to the type `ServeMux`:

+.. code-inclide: files/golang_http_server/snippet2.go
+    :lexer: golang

+**Answer 1**:  Let's now go back to our question 1 we asked: How does `DefaultServeMux` get set when the second argument is `nil`?
+The following code snippet has the answer:

+.. code-inclide: files/golang_http_server/snippet3.go
+    :lexer: golang

+The above call to `ServeHTTP()` calls the following implementation of `ServeHTTP()`:

+.. code-inclide: files/golang_http_server/snippet4.go
+    :lexer: golang

+The call to `Handler()` function then calls the following implementation of `Handler()`:

+.. code-inclide: files/golang_http_server/snippet5.go
+    :lexer: golang

+Now, when we make a request to "/" or "/status/", no match is found by the `mux.match()` call above and hence the handler returned is the `NotFoundHandler` whose `ServeHTTP()` function is then called to return the "404 page not found" error message:

+.. code-inclide: files/golang_http_server/snippet6.go
+    :lexer: golang